 Want to know how to caramelize onions?
-Fragrant and sweet, caramelized onions are the traditional ingredient in French onion soup, but they also make a lovely addition to mashed potatoes, burgers, and lots of other savoury dishes.
-Our recipe doesn't call for the use of sugar – onions are naturally high in sugar, and the caramelisation process will bring it out.
+Fragrant and sweet, caramelized onions are the traditional ingredient in French onion soup, but they also make a lovely addition to mashed potatoes, burgers, and lots of other savory dishes.
+Our recipe doesn't call for the use of sugar – onions are naturally high in sugar, and the caramelization process will bring it out.
 You can, however, add a teaspoon of sugar if you like your caramelized onions sweeter.

 For more great recipes, visit our food hub page.

 For perfectly caramelized onions (enough to make onion soup for two), you'll need:

 - Medium sized onions of whatever colour, four